Welcome to The British Association of Rodentologists

 Coronavirus global pandemic – in these very difficult times we wish everyone well – please take care and stay safe

-Please see special offers below
+Please see special offers below ENDING 15TH MAY

 We provide training courses to members of the public, to those working with rodents and to veterinary professionals with the aim of improving rodent and guinea pig medical care and welfare.

 The Rodent Health Advisory course (RHA) is the most important part of a rodentologist’s training.
 It provides all the basic information that is needed to provide your guinea pigs with the best opportunity to live a long and healthy life.
 Additionally it provides you with the information and tools that you need to recognise the onset of ill health and disease at the earliest possible stage.
 The metabolic rate of rodents is very fast compared to that of cats and dogs, so early identification of any changes in your guinea pigs’ behaviour or health is essential.